Plants that Repel Bees & Wasps

 And this does not mean that your garden is “blah”.
 With various shapes, leaf texture and color, non-blooming plants can be very beautiful.

-Interestingly, there are some plants that may be poisonous or harmful to bees.
+Interestingly, there are some plants that may be toxic bees.
 If you have a lot of pollinators in your area, try to avoid these when possible.
-Our hard working pollinators will appreciate it very much.